General Race Information

 Be familiar with the food and drink needs as well as equipment and clothing requirements of your runner so that you will have the proper supplies ready when he/she arrives at the aid station.
 Pay particular attention to electrolyte depletion your runner may be facing.
 Please assist race management in keeping the trail and aid stations free of litter.

 Be sure your runner checks IN and OUT OF the aid stations.
 If the decision to drop out becomes necessary, please be aware dropping out must be done ONLY at the aid stations, race officials must be notified AND THE PAPERWORK COMPLETED BEFORE LEAVING THE COURSE!
 Runners can be held financially responsible for Search and Rescue attempts because of improperly dropping out.
+If any runner receives a DNF prior to or at the Big Mountain aid station they will be required to successfully complete a 100 mile run before applying again to the Wasatch 100.

 The most important function of any crew or pacer is to insure the safety of their runner.
 Know your runner's strong and weak points.
 Pacers are very helpful to their runners if they learn the course they will be pacing and the approximate distances to various landmarks.
 Familiarize yourself with the symptoms of dehydration, hypothermia and altitude sickness.
 Ultrarunners frequently brag about "being dead and buried" at various times during the race and yet somehow continue on to finish the race.
 There is a very fine line between discomfort and real distress.
 There is difficulty balancing the need for runners to face and overcome adversity and the need to avoid serious injury.
 Most runners will experience mild symptoms, but will be able to keep running or at least walking.
 Don't unnecessarily discourage your runner, but watch out for potentially serious problems.
 Participants will often feel better by just leaving the aid station and getting moving again.
 Runners will all have highs and lows and the lows usually get lower later in the race.